BraidenPsiuk/three-editor-scripts/README.md

 There are two files for each script:
 - [script].js: The actual script.
 You can copy-paste the contents into the Three.js Editor's script editor.
 - [script].json: An example scene description file.
-You can simply drag-and-drop these into the Three.js Editor window, and you'll get a basic example of what the script does.
+You can simply drag-and-drop these into the Three.js Editor window, click the "play" button, and you'll get a basic example of what the script does.

 Check out the list below to see what each script does and what you can attach it to.